-Another royal park of long history, monuments, green space and next to one of the most prestigious art clusters in Europe
+Another royal park of long history, monuments, green space, and next to one of the most prestigious art clusters in Europe

 Today, it’s a public green space and a popular spot for locals to unwind and practice sports.
 The park is filled with classic structures and landmarks like Palacio de Velázquez and Palacio de Cristal; The Monument to Alfonso XII is the park’s signature – row a boat in the pond, have a walk, or just sit down on a bench and soak up the tranquility amidst the hustle and bustle of Madrid city life.
-The park looks quite different on Sundays where music lovers would gather and practice their music playing.
+The park looks quite different on Sundays when music lovers would gather and practice their music playing.

 The park is also located next to the Golden Triangle of Art, where three major classical and modern art institutions – Museo Nacional del Prado, Queen Sofia Museum (MNCARS), and Thyssen-Bornemisza Museum are located.

 The largest Tulip Garden in the world with over 800 species of Tulips

 If you like flower viewing, you must think of the rainbow-hued Netherlands tulip fields in bloom, with windmills and canals in the background.
 For decades, this is the image of most people about the Netherlands.
 Keukenhof, which is not far from the City of Amsterdam (even closer to the Schiphol Airport) is claimed to be the largest Tulip Garden in the world.